meilisearch/documentation/README.md

 $ yarn style:fix
 ```

-You can test if the code is well-formatted without fixing.
+You can test if the code is well-formatted without fixing it.

 ```bash
 $ yarn check-style